anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 How ODIM fits into the ETSI NFV Networking Reference Model
 ----------------------------------------------------------

-As shown in the fugure below ODIM can play the role of Hardware Infrastructure Manager in the ETSI NFV Networking Reference Model.
-Whereas ODIM exposes a redfish interface to the northbound, the infrastructure pieces can themselves be managed using plugins.
+As shown in the figure below ODIM can play the role of Hardware Infrastructure Manager in the ETSI NFV Networking Reference Model.
+Whereas ODIM exposes a Redfish® interface to the northbound, the infrastructure pieces can themselves be managed using plugins.

 .. figure:: ../figures/Chapter-3-ODIM-CloudInfraMgmt.png
    :alt: ODIM fitment in the ETSI NFV Networking Reference Model